In this article

 Around big holidays, such as New Year’s Eve and Independence Day, many taxis or local ride services provide free trips or promote specials to ensure that people get home safely without drunk driving.

 If you have brought your own car to an event, leave it where it is if you have started drinking and come back for it when you have sobered up.
 You can even opt for a driving service to eliminate the temptation to drive and the hassle of picking up your car at another time.
+Bars will often have resources to help you get home safely.

 Drinking can sneak up on people, and it is easy to drink more than you planned, especially around significant events.
 Just be safe and do not try to drive home drunk.
 Make a plan with a designated driver and stick with it to ensure everyone gets home safely.